Dean-Mind/ViuWi/docs/DEPLOYMENT_OPTIMIZATION.md

 | Build Time | 5-10 min | 2-4 min | 50-60% faster |
 | Cache Hit Rate | ~20% | ~80% | 4x improvement |
 | Success Rate | 60% | 99%+ | Reliable builds |

+*Performance metrics are indicative and will vary based on project size, codebase complexity, CI provider configuration, and network conditions.
+Results based on testing with a typical Next.js project using the baseline configuration described in this document.*

 ### Caching Strategy